Mental Health and Substance Use Services

 Provides community mental health and substance use services to individuals 19 or older.
 Wide range of services.

 Offers outpatient support recovery programs to individuals coping with drug and alcohol addictions.
 Also offers support to affected friends and family.
 Trained professionals offer free, confidential information, assessment, counseling and referral.
 Day and evening programs available.
-76th ave location offers the program in Punjabi, Hindi, Urdu and Spanish only.
+76th ave location offers program in English, Punjabi, Hindi, Urdu and Spanish.

 Kid's Help Line